The battle timeline of the major battles of the Wars of the Roses is shown in the table below.

 After the initial ‘arrow storm’, fighting was hand to hand and on foot.
 This meant being up close and personal with someone who was intent on causing grievous bodily harm if not death.

 Burial of the dead in mass graves was usual.
 A grave pit has been excavated at Towton which has revealed the horrific wounds inflicted in medieval pitched battles.
-A moral responsibility placed on the victor was to build a chantry and provide for Masses to be said for those killed in battle.
+A spiritual responsibility placed on the victor was to build a chantry and provide for Masses to be said for those killed in battle.

 If you’d like to find out more about each conflict, see our interactive map here.